AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

 1. On the author instance:

+   To enable save as draft feature, the **[!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory]** component needs to be disabled on the author instance.
 The *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties are not carried over to publish instance by default.
-In order to carry over *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties to publish instance, disable the **[!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory]** component on the author instance.
+In order to carry over *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties to publish instance, disable the [!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory] component .

    * Open **[!UICONTROL Adobe Experience Manager Web Console Components]** using the following URL:`http://server:port/system/console/components`.